Daisy (Brand New album)

 Daisy is the fourth studio album by American rock band Brand New, released September 22, 2009 on Interscope.
-Daisy was co-produced by both the band and their longtime producer Mike Sapone.
+It was co-produced by both the band and their longtime producer Mike Sapone.
 Brand New recorded the album in Sapone's studio in Bethpage, New York between 2008 and 2009.
 The band looked to channel their live performances, as well as the noise of bands such as Fugazi, Polvo, Sonic Youth, My Bloody Valentine and The Jesus Lizard, in order to produce the raw and often chaotic sound of the album.

 Guitarist Vincent Accardi had a larger role in writing the album's lyrics, sharing the responsibility with frontman Jesse Lacey.
+Accardi also wrote a majority of the album's music, according to Lacey.
 The album leaked three weeks prior to its release, and the song "At the Bottom" was the only single released.
-Daisy received mostly positive reviews from critics, who praised the band's continued progression, while fans were somewhat more divided, with drummer Brian Lane believing that they either seem to love it or hate it.
+Daisy received positive reviews from critics, who praised the band's continued progression, while fans were somewhat more divided, with drummer Brian Lane believing that they either seem to love it or hate it.
 It debuted at number six in the United States, the band's first top-ten album.